SeqWare/public-workflows/vcf-uploader/README.md

                 NORMAL: https://gtrepo-osdc-icgc.annailabs.com/cghub/metadata/analysisFull/d1747d83-f0be-4eb1-859b-80985421a38e
                 SAMPLE UUID: 914ee592-e855-43d3-8767-a96eb6d1f067

+You can find fake examples of VCF, tarball, and associated files in the sample_files directory.

 ## To Do

-* probably a good idea to unify this code with the BAM uploader to reduce code duplication
 * need to add params for various hard-coded items below so the same script can be used for multiple variant workflows.
 For example workflow name, version, etc
+* removed hard coded files and replace with templates
+* we need a way to pass in a JSON that describes the steps of the workflow or just use a template above
 * the description needs details about the files produced by the workflow, naming conventions, etc
-* need a key-value attribute that documents each VCF/tarball file, what specimens they contain, the variant types they contain, etc.
-* removed hard coded files and replace with templates
-* support .gz vcf files, perhaps always make these if input is .vcf?
 * need to add support for runtime and qc information files in a generic way
-* support for ".tbi" extensions rather than ".idx"
+* support for ".tbi" extensions rather than ".idx" (GNOS issue)
-* add code to test for gtupload/gtsubmit
+* what about the "--metadata-url-types normal,tumor" parameter, what's going on with this?
+What controlled vocab to use here?
+* MAJOR: need a variant calling workflow input JSON summary
+    * input will be 2 or more metadata URLs.
+Will need to assign types to each of these and organize the JSON info lifted over from these BAMs' metadata into typed JSON documents e.g. the germline JSON doc
+* MAJOR: need a key-value attribute that documents each VCF/tarball file, what specimens they contain, the variant types they contain, etc.
 * MAJOR: need to be able to support mulitple --metadata-url for, example, the somatic calls will combine the normal and tumor aligned BAMs
 * MAJOR: currently you'll need to run the tool twice, once for germline upload and the second for somatic.
 You can't mix the two otherwise you'll have an analysis that has a bunch of GNOS XML attributes from both.
 The URL can be a comma seperated list, so should make sure I create a single analysis.xml for all submission files that correctly labels the various bits of the XML so that it's easy to tell what came from where.
 The key is a single analysis.xml submission for a given workflow run so that way it's easy to tell the difference between different runs of the workflow.
 You could still call the tool multiple times to give somatic/germline different analysis.xml and entries in the GNOS.
 But it's better to have everything in one analysis ID on the server.
-* we need a way to pass in a JSON that describes the steps of the workflow
-* what about the "--metadata-url-types normal,tumor" parameter, what's going on with this?
-What controlled vocab to use here?

 ## Bugs